noseka1/gitops-friendly-machinesets-operator/README.md

 cluster-3af1-6cnhg-worker-us-east-2c   0         0                             2d5h
 ```

 The three MachineSets start with `cluster-3af1-6cnhg` which is called an _infrastructure name_ and unfortunately is generated randomly by the OpenShift installer.
 These MachineSets are difficult to manage using GitOps as their names cannot be determined ahead of time.
-In addition to this, the same infrastructure name is also used in the defition of these MachineSets, for example:
+In addition to this, the same infrastructure name is also used in the definition of these MachineSets, for example:

 <pre>
 $ oc get machineset -n openshift-machine-api cluster-3af1-6cnhg-worker-us-east-2a -o yaml